oVirt/ovirt-site/source/develop/developer-guide/ui-plugin-tutorial.md

 As you can see, plugin host page is your typical HTML web page with some JavaScript to interact with plugin API.
 As you may have guessed, with JavaScript around, the sky is the limit - **design and implement your plugin your way**.
 Want to use popular JavaScript libraries like [AngularJS](http://angularjs.org/) or tools like [CoffeeScript](http://coffeescript.org/)?
 You can.
 Want to write your plugin using vanilla JavaScript?
 You can.
 Plugin API is designed to be simple and not to get in your way, regardless of how you choose to write your plugin.

 Note that there's no HTML markup within the plugin host page and for a good reason - the purpose of this page is to bootstrap actual plugin code.
 WebAdmin evaluates plugin host page via hidden `iframe` element attached to HTML DOM, so **WebAdmin vs. plugin integration happens through plugin API**, discouraging direct HTML DOM manipulation of WebAdmin UI.
-See [here](/develop/release-management/features/ux/uiplugins/#why-load-plugins-via-iframe-element.3f) if you're curious about reasons behind this design decision.

 ### Level 2: Must Blast Some Aliens